joshprzybyszewski/cribbage/howtos/setup_app_in_ec2.md

 Prereqs:
 1. An application that works.
 That is, your app should be running locally/in CI and talking to mySQL already.
 1. Docker image of your app published to docker Hub.
-This isn't terrible difficult. (will link an article).
+This isn't terrible difficult. [do it in CI](https://docs.github.com/en/actions/language-and-framework-guides/publishing-docker-images), [some tutorial](https://ropenscilabs.github.io/r-docker-tutorial/04-Dockerhub.html), [another article](https://hackernoon.com/publish-your-docker-image-to-docker-hub-10b826793faf).
 1. An AWS account.

 Outcomes:
+1. An RDS instance for your MySQL database.
 1. An ALB (Application Load Balancer) that is open for the internet to talk to.
 1. A Cluster, Service, and Task with one EC2 instance (t3.micro) running your app via Docker image.
-1. An RDS instance for your MySQL database.
 1. A VPC (Virtual Private Cloud) and a Security Group that allows all of your AWS resources to talk to each other.
 1. A HealthCheck for your Service that makes sense.

 A few caveats:
 1. The following guide is based off [this AWS article](https://aws.amazon.com/getting-started/hands-on/deploy-docker-containers/), but I found the detail to be insufficient.
-Also, it appears that it no longer falls in the "free tier" (I'm not sure how AWS charges for FarGate).
+Also, it appears that it no longer falls in the "free tier" (since I'm not sure how AWS FarGate falls into the Free Tier).
 1. I'm not yet an AWS security-minded expert, so a lot of what I'll suggest in this article is intended to get your app on its feet rather than "the right choice".
 I do not claim to be experienced in this at all yet; I'm just sharing what I've found so far.

 Let's dive in.